Dax89/WebPirate/README.md

 WebPirate is a Tabbed WebBrowser for SailfishOS based on WebKit.
-This software is under Heavy Development, you can find more info in the Changelog.
+This software is under Heavy Development.

 There are some missing features, like Navigation History and Advanced Settings.
 I will make them available in the next releases.